Tsagaan Sar: Timing

 The White Moon festival is celebrated on the first through third days of the first lunar month.
-Tibet's Losar occurs on the same day as the Mongolian White Moon.

 Tsagaan Sar is one of the most important Mongolian holidays.
 Originally, it was celebrated in spring.
+Tsagaan Sar falls on the same date as Losar (Tibetan New Year) in Mongolia, while the Mongols in China falls on the same date as the Chinese Lunar New Year.